lucpierson/AngryClaim/readme.md

 7) create a twitter app (see below) and a gmail account

-      update the init.sh with the correct tokens (system properties §)
+      update the init.sh with the correct tokens

 8) launch ~/AngryClaim/init.sh

+9) final demo instructions are generated in readme.txt